syncfusion-content/java-file-format-docs/java-file-formats/Licensing/how-to-register-in-an-application.md

 {% endtabs %}

 N> * Place the license key between double quotes.
 Also, ensure that Syncfusion.Licensing.dll is referenced in your project where the license key is being registered.
-* Syncfusion license validation is done offline during application execution and does not require internet access.
-Apps registered with a Syncfusion license key can be deployed on any system that does not have an internet connection.
+* Syncfusion<sup style="font-size:70%">&reg;</sup> license validation is done offline during application execution and does not require internet access.
+Apps registered with a Syncfusion<sup style="font-size:70%">&reg;</sup> license key can be deployed on any system that does not have an internet connection.

 ### Java